hrhrng/sentiment-analysis/README.md

+sentiment analysis of the comments under college's response to public opinion

-sentiment analysis use gpt3 and fine tune
+use gpt3 and fine tune by weibo_senti_100k